 In an effort to understand human behavior and communication styles around us, and to effectively adapt to the individual style to develop a close rapport with our customers, friends and colleagues, we will look into the basics of a widely accepted model – The DISC.
 The DISC model was first described in Dr Martson’s 1928 book “ Emotions of Normal People “.
 Dr Martson, in a sharp contrast to Sigmund Freud and others of his time, was not interested in the pathology of mental illness or psychology, but a normal man’s feelings and emotions in accordance to the environment.

 We find broadly four types of communication patterns – Dominance (dominate), Influence (influencing others), Steadiness (Stability), and Compliance ( or cautious).
-The second picture above would give you an idea of the communication pattern of each of the four pattern.
+The second picture above would give you an idea of the communication pattern of each of the four patterns.
 Based on this we can say the following –

 How do you adopt to a person of such a behavioral style.
-Be short, precise, and come to the direct point.
+Be short, precise, and come directly to the point.
 Give him room to speak and do not take the control of the discussion from such behavioral styles.
 The last thing a person demonstrating such style wants, is to loose control on things around him.
 During a discussion, show your customer, how your product can help him to be more successful, and win more patients.
 Be specific and short/crisp.

 However remember, a person can show different behavioral styles in two different situations.
-The boss seems to be dominant in the meeting room, but as he meets his boss outside, he may show any of the other three patterns that we are going to look into going forward.
+The boss seems to be dominant in the meeting room, but as he meets his boss outside, he may show any of the other three patterns that we are going to look into, going forward.

 The second person in the picture shows a happy, go-merry attitude.
 Usually these people show an overtly friendly style of communication, talks a lot and enquires about you and your family.
 In the OR or in your daily routine job, you may have met customers who ask a lot about his peers.
 According to Dr Martson, people who demonstrate this style of Influence (I), regard their environment as favorable and think that they can overcome any situation by merely building relationship and persuading people.
 While the (D) styles are motivated by success and 'win', the (I) would be more motivated by ‘recognition’, or how people perceive them.
 Their style of winning is not by force or power, but by building rapport and influencing people.
 In customer interaction, you may have seen a customer who gets very friendly with you, talks a lot, gives you a lot of time, and has a lot of facial and hand- body movement.
 However, most of such styles are limited to superficial discussion and they would not go deep enough in your product discussions.
 A little bit of information is adequate for them, otherwise you can loose them in a sea of technicalities.
 Again, the biggest fear of such people is loss of reputation.
 In a challenging situation they may often look disorganized.
 Punctuality may not be a word available in their dictionary.
 The question that you may expect from them is “Who” or “Who else” owns this technology.